 Edelen calls for decriminalizing recreational marijuana

 LOUISVILLE, Ky.
-(AP) — Kentucky Democratic gubernatorial candidate Adam Edelen is offering a plan to decriminalize the possession of small amounts of marijuana for personal use.
+(AP) — Kentucky Democratic gubernatorial candidate Adam Edelen offered a plan on Monday to decriminalize the possession of small amounts of marijuana for personal use.

-Edelen's plan being unveiled Monday stops short of fully legalizing marijuana.
-He scheduled media events in Louisville and Lexington during the day to announce details of his proposal.
+Edelen's plan stops short of fully legalizing marijuana.
+He had media events in Louisville and Lexington, the state's two largest cities, during the day to announce details of his proposal.
 It's the latest in a series of progressive stands taken by the former state auditor.

-Previewing the announcement, Edelen's campaign said the plan aims to reduce taxpayer-backed incarceration costs.
-Under his proposal, people could face civil fines but not be charged with a crime for possessing small amounts of marijuana for personal use.
+Edelen said his plan aims to reduce taxpayer-backed incarceration costs.
+Under his proposal, people could face civil fines but not be charged with a crime for possessing less than half an ounce of marijuana for personal use.

-His campaign says that more than 11,000 Kentuckians were convicted of marijuana possession last year, taking a toll on families and consuming considerable law enforcement capacity that's better spent on more serious problems.
+More than 11,000 Kentuckians were convicted of marijuana possession last year, taking a toll on families and consuming considerable law enforcement capacity that's better spent on more serious problems, he said.

 "It's time that we stop spending millions locking people up and tearing apart families as punishment for recreational marijuana use," Edelen said in a statement.
 "We need modern laws that reflect our modern world, and that means that no one should be held in jail for weeks or be forced into a criminal justice system that limits their potential just for having a small bag of marijuana."